RUDRAMADHABA/RUDRAMADHABA/README.md

 - 🔭 I’m currently working on Frontend development.
-- 🌱 I’m currently learning Python and practicing dsa in c++.
+- 🌱 I’m currently learning Python and practicing DSA in c++.
 - 👯 I’m looking to collaborate on frontend projects and social media marketing.
 - 🤔 I’m looking for help with Backend development.
 - 💬 Ask me about programming languages, social media and digital marketing.